Flux Chamber¶

 Written by Grace Lo & Rachel Yan

-This integrated chamber system on the RP2040 operates in 2 phases, the air exchange and the data logging phase, while leveraging low-power sleep cycles to reduce power consumption, making the system suitable for long-term field deployment.
-The air exchange phase is a series of motor movements to open and close the chamber with sleep cycles in between to allow for nature to do its work and passively switch out the air in the measurement device.
-The data logging phase collects environmental data from both the Sensirion SCD30 (CO₂, temperature, humidity) and the Figaro NGM2611-E13 (methane), and writes this data with timestamps to a .csv
+This integrated chamber system on the RP2040 operates in 2 phases, the air exchange and the data logging phase, while leveraging low-power sleep cycles to reduce power consumption and watchdog timer to ensure autonomous recovery, making the system suitable for long-term field deployment.
+The air exchange phase is a series of motor movements to open and close the chamber with sleep cycles in between to allow for nature to do its work and passively cycle the air in the measurement device.
+The data logging phase collects environmental data from both the Sensirion SCD30 (CO₂, temperature, humidity) and the Figaro NGM2611-E13 (methane), and writes this data with timestamps to a .csv file stored on an SD card.
+Between logging sessions, the RP2040 again enters a sleep state to reduce power consumption.

 All base motor, SD card and sensor functionality is handled by their respective libraries, documented on the Stepper Motor, CO₂ Sensor, Methane Sensor and SD Card pages.
-The intent of this document is to show how these modules are integrated and how the sleep/wake logic works.
+The intent of this document is to show how these modules are integrated and how the watchdog and sleep/wake logic works.

 Pin Connections¶